 Open courses

 My courses typically run between March and November.
-These dates are for scheduled wild food workshops and foraging walks, open to all.
+These dates are for scheduled wild food workshops and foraging walks, open to all (unless otherwise stated).

-You can also book a bespoke, corporate or private session with me for a larger group (usually min 6 adults), tailored to your requirements, subject to my availability.
+You can also book a bespoke, corporate or private session with me for a larger group (usually min 6 adults), tailored to your requirements, subject to my availability (often pretty limited, but do ask!).
 I don’t usually do private courses for individuals or couples, as my day rate is the same for one person as it is for many.
+Please note I have very little capacity left for this year for private events.

 I’m also planning some more online foraging sessions, building on the ‘follow along’ live foraging events we enjoyed in previous years.
 Follow me on instagram to hear more about those in the coming weeks!